-All applications are assessed in accordance with the priority criteria established by the Ministry of Health and Long-Term Care (see page two of the application form), and are evaluated on a numeric rating system to objectively calculate the grant amounts for eligible applications.
+All applications are assessed in accordance with the priority criteria established by the Ministry of Health and Long-Term Care, and are evaluated on a numeric rating system to objectively calculate the grant amounts for eligible applications.
 Auditors regularly review randomly selected applications to ensure fairness in the application process.

 The maximum amount of NEI grants a nurse can receive per funding year is $1,500.
 How do I know which NEI funding applies to my grant?

 The year in which the course/conference/workshop ends determines the NEI funding year that is accessed.
 For example: if your course ends in December 2011, but you applied for a grant in January 2012, the 2011 NEI funding year is still accessible because the course end date fell in 2011.

 The NEI funding year is determined by the education end date, regardless of the year in which you submitted your request or when a cheque was issued.